indrajiita/test/Upload PNG via SSH.md

-# How to Copy Multiple PNG Images to Server via SSH
+# Copying PNG Images From Local To Server via SSH

 ## Content